 Alternatively; birds seldom or rarely seen in the last two decades are becoming increasingly common, in particular the Rainbow Lorikeet and Crested Pigeon, while others are in decline such as the House Sparrow.

 The St Kilda Botanical Gardens Bird Species (PDF 25 KB) lists animal species living and visiting the St Kilda Botanical Gardens.

 The gardens have a dedicated friends group, whose aim is to support and volunteer to work in the gardens.

-For further information on the Friends of St Kilda Botanical Gardens meetings, events, newsletter, joining and volunteering visit their facebook page.
+For further information on the Friends of St Kilda Botanical Gardens meetings, events, newsletter, joining and volunteering, visit the Friends of St Kilda Facebook page.

 Download a copy of the Friends of the St Kilda Botanical Gardens Brochure (PDF 1.1 KB).

 Please note, the map was designed by students of Geospatial Science, RMIT, and is copyright.
 We gratefully acknowledge the Friends of the St Kilda Botanical Gardens for allowing the use of this map.